adrianbica/BLE_thpsensor_nrf52840/README.md

     a.
 Digital characteristic

     This service is used to control four relays connected to the GPIO's on the DK board

+4. ServoMotor Service has one characteristic:
+    a.
+Analog characteristic

+    This sevice is used to control the angle of a DS3218 servomotor

 To build the code:
 > make all